manoa-market/manoa-market.github.io/index.md

 ![](images/markAsSold.png)

-## Community Feedback

-We are interested in your experience using Manoa Market!
-If you would like, please take a couple of minutes to fill out the [Manoa Market Feedback Form]().
-It contains short questions and will help us understand how to improve the system.

 ## Developer Guide

 This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.